Limmen/gym-idsgame/experiments/README.md

 defense values: [2,2,0,2,2,2,2,2,2,2]
 det: 2
 ```
-The environment has sparse rewards (+1,-1 rewards are given at the terminal state of each episode)
+The environment has sparse rewards (+1,-1 rewards are given at the terminal state of each episode).
+ The environment is partially observed (attacker can only see attack attributes of neighboring nodes, defender can only see defense attributes)

 ### Training Experiments